7Cedars/cyfrin_updraft/code_hawks_first_flights/2024-07-Mondrian-Wallet_v2/audit_data/workflow.md

 # INFO: Standard Work flow audit
 [ ] Scoping
-  [ ] Read the docs: get a sense of what the protocol does.
+  [x] Read the docs: get a sense of what the protocol does.
-    [ ] Are roles defined?
+    [x] Are roles defined?
-    [ ] Any diagrams?
-Draw my own?
+    [x] Any diagrams?
+Draw my own? - none.
+But also does not make a whole lot of sense.
+Or does it?
-    [ ] What are invariants that need to hold?
-Have they been written out?
+    [x] What are invariants that need to hold?
+Have they been written out? = see notes [x] Read the docs: scope
-  [ ] Read the docs: scope
+    [x] is there a commit hash to focus on? = no
-    [ ] is there a commit hash to focus on?
+    [x] see what is in and out of scope. = in scope: MondrianWallet2.sol [x] Are there known bugs / issues that are out of scope? = see readme: only two system contracts it is supposed to work with.
-    [ ] see what is in and out of scope.
+      - The wallet may not work as intended with zksync system contracts.
+The only system contract that it is expected to work correctly with is the `DEPLOYER_CONTRACT` and the `NONCE_HOLDER_SYSTEM_CONTRACT`.
-    [ ] Are there known bugs / issues that are out of scope?
+      - We are using the `cyfrin/foundry-era-contracts` package, which is not what the zkSync documentation recommends.
+Please ignore.
-  [ ] Test suite:
+  [ ] Test suite: NB: zksync tests! -- see module I just completed...
     [ ] what is the test coverage?
     [ ] unit, fuzz, invariant tests?
   [ ] Run `solidity: metrics` on the SRC folder